Entity Owners and Resource Manager Tags

 }'

-For custom IdP users, you can also change the manager by pushing a new payload or using modify incremental updates.
+You can update the manager of a Custom IdP User by pushing a new OAA payload or using modify incremental updates.

 Validating manager assignments